A new benchmark for the premium executive class

-Fuel economy-minded buyers will be particularly interested in the 520d EfficientDynamics when it arrives, as it emits as little as 102g/km CO2 – equivalent to an official fuel consumption figure of 72.4mpg; the 530e iPeformance plug-in hybrid will stretch this to a claimed 44g/km and 148.7mpg, but at considerable additional cost (to both your wallet and your suspension of disbelief).
+Fuel economy-minded buyers will be particularly interested in the 520d EfficientDynamics when it arrives, as it emits as little as 102g/km CO2 – equivalent to an official fuel consumption figure of 72.4mpg; and the 530e iPeformance plug-in hybrid – this claims 44g/km and 148.7mpg, but at considerable additional cost (to both your wallet and your suspension of disbelief).

 The 540i is likely to be of least interest to UK buyers, owing to its comparative profligacy.
 We do not get the M550i xDrive high-performance model offered on the Continent as BMW is not building it in right-hand drive; a fully-blown M5 with supercar-rivalling pace will be coming our way in the not too distant future, however.